15.4 C

 $ find . -type f \( -name “*cache” -o -name “*xml” -o -name “*html” \)

 The above find command searches for files named cache with different extensions.
-You can make find search for additional extensions by adding the name option followed by the -o flag.
+You can find a search for additional extensions by adding the name option followed by the -o flag.

 Find Files Based on Permission

 The find command allows Linux users to search for files based on their permission status.
-This will come in handy when your system has multiple users and you need to make sure nobody gets unauthorized access to your data.
+This will come in handy when your system has multiple users and you need to ensure nobody gets unauthorized access to your data.

 13. Find Files That Have 777 Permission Set